SuibhneOFoighil/SuibhneOFoighil/README.md

 - 👋 Hi, I’m @SuibhneOFoighil
-- 👀 I’m interested in social networks and computational social science!
 - 🌱 I’m currently learning the mathematical foundations of machine learning and bayesian modeling!
 - 📫 How to reach me "suibhneof1@gmail.com"